Police College

 • Provide essential knowledge: social pedagogy, history of policing, purpose of policing, the nature of peace-keeping and the application of Peel’s Principles.

-• Eliminate glaring inconsistencies in recruit training across the nation.
+• Eliminate glaring inconsistencies in recruit education across the nation.

-• Ensure training incorporates the latest evidence based police research.
+• Ensure education incorporates the latest evidence based police research.

-• Reduce the burden for the oversight of training and the cost of curriculum development costs for police agencies and colleges in Canada.
+• Reduce the burden for the oversight of police education and the cost of curriculum development for police agencies in Canada.

-The proposal does not duplicate or infringe on the mandates of the following:
+The NCPE would not duplicate or infringe on the mandates of the following:

 • National, provincial or municipal training centers operated by police services including the Royal Canadian Mounted Police Depot Division.

-The proposal has been discussed with and support has been expressed by leaders of the following organizations:
+The proposal has been discussed with leaders of the following organizations:

 • a former Deputy Prime Minister of Canada